Biden picks Calif. AG Becerra to lead HHS, pandemic response

 If confirmed by the Senate, Becerra, 62, will be the first Latino to head the Department of Health and Human Services, a $1-trillion-plus agency with 80,000 employees and a portfolio that includes drugs and vaccines, leading-edge medical research and health insurance programs covering more than 130 million Americans.

+Biden’s selection of Becerra was confirmed Sunday by two people familiar with the decision, who spoke on condition of anonymity ahead of a formal announcement anticipated Tuesday.

+Two people also anonymously confirmed the choice of Walensky.
+The post of CDC director does not require Senate confirmation.

-As California’s attorney general, Becerra has led the coalition of Democratic states defending “Obamacare” from the Trump administration’s latest effort to overturn it, a legal case awaiting a Supreme Court decision next year.
+Becerra, as the state of California’s top lawyer, has led the coalition of Democratic states defending “Obamacare” from the Trump administration’s latest effort to overturn it, a legal case awaiting a Supreme Court decision next year.

-A former senior House Democrat, Becerra played a role in steering the Obama health law through Congress in 2009 and 2010.
-At the time he would tell reporters that one of the primary motivations for him was having tens of thousands of uninsured people in his Southern California district.
+A former senior House Democrat, Becerra was involved in steering the Obama health law through Congress in 2009 and 2010.
+At the time he would tell reporters that one of his primary motivations was having tens of thousands of uninsured people in his Southern California district.

+Becerra has a lawyer’s precise approach to analyzing problems and a calm demeanor.

-Overseeing the coronavirus response will be the most complicated task Becerra has ever contemplated.
+But overseeing the coronavirus response will be the most complicated task he has ever contemplated.
 By next year, the U.S. will be engaged in a mass vaccination campaign, the groundwork for which has been laid under the Trump administration.
 Although the vaccines appear very promising, and no effort has been spared to plan for their distribution, it’s impossible to tell yet how well things will go when it’s time to get shots in the arms of millions of Americans.

+Becerra won’t be going it alone.
+Biden, who is expected to announce key health care picks as early as Tuesday, is taking a team approach to his administration’s virus response.

+Businessman Jeff Zients is expected to be named as Biden’s White House coronavirus coordinator.
+An economic adviser to former President Barack Obama, Zients also led the rescue of the HealthCare.gov website after its disastrous launch in 2013.
+And former Surgeon General Vivek Murthy, a co-chair of Biden’s coronavirus task force, is expected to return in a new role akin to the top medical adviser.

 Under President Donald Trump, CDC was relegated to a lesser role after agency scientists issued a stark early warning that contradicted Trump’s assurances the virus was under control, rattling financial markets.
 The FDA was the target of repeated attacks from a president who suspected its scientists were politically motivated and who also wanted them to rubber-stamp unproven treatments.

+Early in California’s coronavirus response, Becerra defended broad shutdowns Gov. Gavin Newsom had put in place to curtail the pandemic, including limits on religious gatherings.
+Three churches in Southern California had sued Newsom, Becerra and other state officials because in-person church services had been halted.

+Biden’s offer was extended to Becerra on Friday.
+The president-elect has been under pressure from the Congressional Hispanic Caucus to appoint Latinos to the Cabinet.

-As California’s attorney general, Becerra jokingly became known in Democratic legal circles as the man who sued Trump more than anyone else.
-Beyond health care, the lawsuits centered on issues from immigration to environmental policies.
+Becerra has been jokingly known in Democratic legal circles as the man who sued Trump more than anyone else.
+Beyond health care, the California attorney general’s lawsuits centered on issues from immigration to environmental policies.

-His mother was born in Jalisco, Mexico, and emigrated to the U.S. after marrying his father.
+His mother was born in Jalisco, Mexico, and emigrated to the U.S. after marrying his father, a native of Sacramento, California, who had grown up in Mexico.

+Becerra often cites his parents as his inspiration, saying they instilled in him a strong work ethic and a desire for advancement.
+His father worked road construction jobs, while his mother was a clerical employee.
+Becerra is married to Dr. Carolina Reyes, a physician who specializes in maternal and fetal health.

+In an AP profile published last year, a lifelong friend of Becerra’s said he learned to stay calm and self-controlled in high school as a varsity golfer and an exceptional poker player.
+Becerra studied the advice of famous golfers while practicing with a set of used clubs costing less than $100.

 Associated Press